How to add social proof without slowing your store

 UGC galleries vs review widgets: do you need both?

 A review widget answers "what did people think?"; a UGC gallery answers "what does it look like in real life?".
-They are complementary, not redundant, and most stores need both.
+Complementary, and most stores need both.

 - Strategy